aquafemi/aquafemi.github.io/README.md

 Static data for some of the other modules to use (timeline resume, and other apps on the way)

 ## css
-Global styling kept in one place
+All global styling kept in one place

 ## _sass
-Where the styleing is actually applied
+Where the styling is actually applied

 ## _includes
 Templates to import and combine for reuseability

 ## _layouts
-More templates
+More templates which describe how a webpage looks

 ## assets
 Images, media, etc